7ammood/double-pendulum/README.md

-# double pendulum
+# Double Pendulum Simulation

-A simple double pendulum simulation built using **C++** and **raylib**.
+A simple double pendulum simulation built using **C** and **raylib**.
 The simulation calculates the chaotic movement of a double pendulum system by solving the equations of motion derived from Lagrangian mechanics.

 ## Lagrangian Physics Overview